Paralympics: As games begin, athletes want progress

 “Everybody in the crowd was legitimately excited,” said U.S. swimmer Brad Snyder, who won two gold medals in London.
 “It wasn’t production.
 It wasn’t any magic.”

 London set a new standard for Paralympic attendance and organization.
 Four years later, concerns over budget problems and slow ticket sales have plagued the Rio Games.
-The athletes who will march in Wednesday night's opening ceremony at historic Maracana Stadium said their performances won't be affected, and they hope the new, higher profile of the Paralympics won't be either.
+The athletes who marched in Wednesday night’s opening ceremony at historic Maracanã Stadium said their performances won’t be affected, and they hope the new, higher profile of the Paralympics won’t be either.

 “We want progress,” Snyder said.
 “We want to say that we’ve taken a step forward.”